GreptimeTeam/demo-scene/flight-data-ingester/README.md

 # GreptimeDB Flight

-This project demonstrates GreptimeDB's ingesting geo-spatial data using the the `greptimedb-ingester-go` client.
+This project demonstrates GreptimeDB's ability to ingest geo-spatial data using the `greptimedb-ingester-go` client.
 It selects the last 10 flights that departed in the last 30 minutes from the configured icao airport code.
 The ingester script utilizes the [OpenSky Network API](https://opensky-network.org/apidoc/) to fetch